glennmckechnie/weewx-wxobs/README.md

 # Update 24th Sept
-The convert branch is being used to add unit conversions to the php script.
-It's a bit rough around the edges at the moment but it shouldn't break, it may stutter though.
+Merged the convert branch into the master branch.
+It now incorporates unit conversions into the php script.
+It may still be a bit rough around the edges at the moment but it shouldn't break.
 Testing and feedback is welcomed.

 Also switched the australian rain option to accomodate a range of start times - eg : 7 a.m. is 25200 seconds